Alonso-del-Arte/warnings-library/README.md

 ### Apache NetBeans

-Annotations can be enabled on a per-project basis.
+As with Eclipse, annotation processing in NetBeans can be enabled on a per-project basis.
 In the Projects pane, right-click on the project, then click on Properties in the contextual menu.
 From the dialog box, FINISH WRITING

 PLACEHOLDER FOR INSTRUCTIONS